New report on connecting local communities with global heritage

-The report is being released as part of an in-depth series of sessions at INTO Online 2021.
+The report was launched as part of an in-depth series of sessions at INTO Online 2021.
 And we will develop that conversation further as we work towards our INTO Antwerp Conference in May 2022.

 The people who live in, around and near extraordinary heritage sites have for too long and too often felt like a forgotten audience, though they often have to bear the down-side of huge numbers of tourists and visitors.

 Our online conference takes place from 20-22 April 2021 and has the theme of building resilience.
 Now more than ever we need to come together as a global family.
 To share ideas and approaches, concerns and challenges.
 And to stand in solidarity with other members of the movement.Find out more

 INTO Secretary-General Catherine Leonard notes that “above all, this new report is a call that reinforces our conviction that what we do matters, so much; and that our work will only be enhanced by enriching our understanding, collaboration and partnership with the people who live on our doorsteps.”